-A "known mailer" may be exempt from the customs form requirement that would otherwise apply to letter-size mailpieces (weighing up to 3.5 ounces) and flat-size mailpieces (weighing 16 ounces or more) as defined in 241.2.
+A "known mailer" may be exempt from the customs form requirement that would otherwise apply to letter-size or flat-size mailpieces as defined in 241.2, or to package-size mailpieces as defined in 251.2.
 A "known mailer" must meet one of the definitions in 123.622 and must meet the conditions in 123.623.